 Many benefits are subject to tax and many exceptions exist.
 Generally, any benefit that refers to personal living expenses or can be related to ‘disguise’ additional remuneration is taxable.

-In some cases, board and lodging allowances can be received tax free by a Canadian/Quebec resident assigned in a special work site.
+In some cases, board and lodging allowances can be received tax free by an individual assigned temporarily in a special work site.

 Specific Quebec provisions apply to certain foreign experts and specialists, although many conditions and obligations apply.